dhulke/DhulkeeCoursera/README.md

 # Dhulkee Coursera

 [Dhulkee Coursera][1] is a GUI based application meant to batch download videos from [Coursera][2].
-It is much more functional than wget in specificaly downloading videos from Coursera.org and easier to use than [coursera-dl][3].
+It is much more functional than wget specifically in downloading videos from Coursera.org and easier to use than [coursera-dl][3].

 With this application you don't have to worry about any technical issues.
 You just open it, type in your login and password, load your list of